yeedle/mapix/README.md

 devtools::install_github("r-spatial/mapedit")
 ```

 Download the scripts in `src` directory and place them in your `/usr/local/bin/` directory.
-Give yourself permission to read and execute the scripts (`sudo chmos 755 /usr/local/bin/Rint` etc).
+Give yourself permission to read and execute the scripts (e.g. `sudo chmod 755 /usr/local/bin/Rint` etc).
 You're all set!

 ## Usage